PratyakshaAmbig/Netflix-GPT/README.md

 - Implement the Sign In and Sign Up Api
 - Created Redux Store with userSlice
 - Implemented Sign Out Feature
+- Fetch Movies from TMDB API
+- BugFix: If user is not logged In Redirect /browse to Login page and vice-verse
+- Add the HardCoded values to the constants file
+- Register TMDB API AND create an App and get the access token
+- Get Data from TMDB now playing movies list API

 # Features
 - Login/Sign Up